Haley Voters for Harris

-Haley Voters for Harris (HV4H) was an American political action committee (PAC) that consists of former supporters of Nikki Haley's 2024 presidential campaign, who switched their support to the Kamala Harris' 2024 presidential campaign.
+Haley Voters for Harris (HV4H) was an American political action committee (PAC) that consists of former supporters of Nikki Haley's 2024 presidential campaign, who then supported Kamala Harris in the general election.

 Background

-The organization said it was an outgrowth of Primary Pivot, a group that encouraged Democrats and Independents to vote for Haley in the primaries.
+The organization said it was an outgrowth of Primary Pivot, a group that encouraged Democrats and Independents to vote for Nikki Haley in the primaries.

 The organization was founded on March 6, 2024, under the name Haley Voters for Biden (HV4B).
 This was the same day Haley suspended her presidential campaign.

-The organization received a cease and desist letter from Haley in July 2024; the organization said they plan to ignore the letter.
+The organization received a cease and desist letter from Haley in July 2024; the organization said they planned to ignore the letter.
 Haley said in a statement referencing the group that "Kamala Harris and I are total opposites on every issue.
 Any attempt to use my name to support her or her agenda is deceptive and wrong".

 Advertising campaign

 The organization launched a seven-figure digital advertising campaign on October 2, 2024.

 Issues targeted include Harris being the more conservative choice when it comes to the national debt, tax cuts for the middle class, and Trump's plans on tariffs.